How many Types of Soil in INDIA ??

 7. Mountain Soil:

-• The texture of mountain soil depends on the mountain environment where it is found.
+• Mountain soil is found in the forest regions where rainfall is sufficient.• The texture of mountain soil depends on the mountain environment where it is found.

 • These soils are coarse-grained in the upper slopes and loamy and silty on valley sides.